 Disney truly takes cruising to the next level.
-I enjoyed our two non-Disney cruises immensely but I’m pretty sure that I’m spoiled for any other cruise line now.
+I've enjoyed our non-Disney cruises immensely but I’m pretty sure the Disney Cruise Line has completely spoiled us, in a good way.
 Here are 14 things that are awesome about a Disney Cruise:

 1. The Welcome aboard